In popular culture, movies and TV shows often depict prisoners as being incredibly muscular and fit.

 - Sit-ups

-These exercises can be performed using minimal equipment and space, making them ideal for the confined environment of a prison cell.
-Additionally, many prisoners engage in high-intensity interval training (HIIT) workouts, as these routines provide a highly efficient way to build muscle and improve cardiovascular fitness.
+These exercises can be performed using minimal equipment and space.
+They are ideal for the confined environment of a prison cell.
+Additionally, many prisoners engage in high-intensity interval training (HIIT) workouts.
+These routines provide a highly efficient way to build muscle and improve cardiovascular fitness.

 Food Plans and Supplementation